gumaerc-testorg/15.768-fall-2010/content/pages/readings.md

 uid: 6ea9f202-90e1-5867-9830-5ee6186fc619
 ---

-Discussion questions for all assigned readings and cases can be found in the [Assignments]({{< baseurl >}}/pages/assignments) section of this course.
+Discussion questions for all assigned readings and cases can be found in the {{% resource_link 852850cc-2457-2898-82b2-3964d31dc571 "Assignments" %}} section of this course.
 Students must read all the assigned case studies, but are required to complete write-ups for only three of their choosing.
-A list of optional reading materials can be found in the [Syllabus]({{< baseurl >}}/pages/syllabus).
+A list of optional reading materials can be found in the {{% resource_link 9d34f88e-aabc-dc62-b425-4e0335c114e2 "Syllabus" %}}.

 {{< tableopen >}}
 {{< theadopen >}}